 So you’ve read the favorable reviews, you’ve seen the gorgeous cinematic trailers on YouTube, or you’ve seen one of your favorite Twitch streamers play, and you’ve decided to buy Overwatch.
 There’s one problem, though: You don’t have any idea how to play!

 Overwatch is an incredibly appealing game, so it’s only natural that at least some of the people who play it will not be veterans of the first-person shooter genre or of team-based multiplayer games.
 But if you’re one of those people, you can enjoy the game just as much as the veterans, with just a few pointers to get you started.

-Work with Your Overwatch Team
+Work With Your Overwatch Team

 One of the things which separates Overwatch from the other first-person multiplayer shooters on the market is the element of teamwork and strategy involved.
 In Overwatch, individual glory is incidental and not necessarily the objective.
 If you want to win matches, you must play your part in the battle no matter what your role is.

 This means you must think carefully when selecting your player.
 A team full of support characters will not be able to gain much ground, while a team of offensive players will be easily cut down with no tank support.
 Instead, work with your team!
-Nobody can carry a game all by themselves, so dust off your Discord server or whichever voice chat you prefer and get to know each other.
+Nobody can carry a game all by themselves, so dust off Discord or whichever voice chat app you prefer and get to know each other.

 Be Smart, Not Fast

 Because shooters are generally paced around moving quickly and thinking on your feet, it’s easy to get sucked into the idea that a game like Overwatch is all about pushing ahead and maneuvering quickly around the map.
 You can find fast-paced shooters like that all over the market, and if you’re used to those, you might try to play Overwatch the same way.